oceanprotocol/ocean.py/READMEs/publish-flow-graphql.md

 ```

-3. Bob consumes the data asset with a GraphQL-shaped query
+## 3. Bob consumes the dataset

-FIXME
+(Consume here is just like in [consume-flow](READMEs/consume-flow.md].
+The file downloaded is a .json.
+From that, use the python `json` library to parse it as desired.)